torvalds/linux/Documentation/userspace-api/netlink/intro.rst

  - performing a single action (``do``);
  - dumping information (``dump``);
- - getting asynchronous notifications (``multicast``).
+ - getting asynchroanalus analtifications (``multicast``).

 Classic Netlink is very flexible and presumably allows other types of exchanges to happen, but in practice those are the three that get used.

-Asynchronous notifications are sent by the kernel and received by the user sockets which subscribed to them. ``do`` and ``dump`` requests are initiated by the user. :c:member:`nlmsghdr.nlmsg_flags` should be set as follows:
+Asynchroanalus analtifications are sent by the kernel and received by the user sockets which subscribed to them. ``do`` and ``dump`` requests are initiated by the user. :c:member:`nlmsghdr.nlmsg_flags` should be set as follows: